Branded Animations

 YU+CO, 2016

-Created style frames and assets based on client and storyboards.
-Worked with 3D artist in the generating parts accurate to Chrysler’s vehicles
+Created style frames and visual assets based on client direction and storyboards, collaborating with a 3D artist to generate components accurately reflecting Chrysler vehicles.

 ASCENSION